AspieCoder1/mk-docs-material-test/docs/quick-start/intellij-setup.md

 ## Fixing Java version in maven
 You now need to set the java version in the pom.xml file.
-You can do this by adding the following lines
+You can do this by adding the following lines to pom.xml inside the app directory:

 ```xml
 <plugin>